taljacob2/wsf-tutorial/README.md

 A tutorial that explains how to write Windows Script Files.

-> *Window Script Files* are script files that are able to be run on every Windows machine.
-And are run on the *"wscript.exe"* process.
+> *Window Script Files* are script files that are able to be run on every *Windows* machine, and are run on the *"wscript.exe"* process.

 This tutorial is divided to 3 sections: